Links

 The Federal Employee’s Health Benefits (FEHB) insurance program is available to employees and their families for protection against the cost of illness and accident.
 Employees may select from a variety of plans, including fee-for-service, health maintenance organizations, and point-of-service plans based on the employee’s geographic location.
 The cost depends on the plan selected.
 The government pays a portion of the cost for health benefits premiums, usually about 70%.
 The premiums are deducted from the employee’s bi-weekly pay.

-Annual Open Seasons are conducted each year which allow employees an opportunity to elect or make changes in their current coverage.
+Annual Open Seasons are conducted each year which allow employees an opportunity to elect or make changes to their current coverage.

 Basic coverage: Equal to the employee’s salary rounded up to the next even thousand, plus two thousand dollars, and